Research Plan

 6

-Prepare the research plan
+Formalize the research plan

 Based on the defined objectives, chosen research methods, participant criteria, and timeline, formalize your research plan.
 This plan should outline the key components of your research, including the objectives, methodologies, timeline, participant recruitment, and any other relevant details necessary to guide the research process.